Shocks are on cars and light trucks with conventional type suspension

 systems.
 Shocks may also be used on the rear of some front-wheel-drive cars that use

 McPherson strut suspension in front.
-MERCURY Sable shocks dampen up and down
+FORD F53 shocks dampen up and down

 suspension travel by forcing hydraulic oil through valves in the shocks internal piston.

 Premium shocks are pressurized with nitrogen gas replacing atmospheric air in the shock;

 this prevents bubbles from forming in the hydraulic oil.
 Gas shocks improve vehicle

 comfort and control